CEL-240/security/day 3 SQL inj.md

 ?Selection=3 UNION SELECT id,pass,name FROM session.user

-@@version - this gets the version of the database (put as a value like color or size n the left side of statement
+' union select @@version #- this gets the version of the database (put as a value like color or size n the left side of statement

 # Anbotate databases, tables, and columns
 Database: session